Image Alt

 As the founding Director and Principal of L’Academie Sydney, Kristyn aspires to nurture and create a love of ballet in students of all ages.

-Whilst completing her full-time training with Tessa Maunder O.A.M and part-time with Tanya Pearson in Sydney (final year), Kristyn was awarded the Royal Academy of Dance Isobel Anderson Award for Advanced and gained her Solo Seal in Brisbane the same year.
+While completing her full-time training with Tessa Maunder and part-time with Tanya Pearson in Sydney (final year), Kristyn was awarded the Royal Academy of Dance Isobel Anderson Award for Advanced and gained her Solo Seal the same year.

 After competing in the Adeline Genée Awards in London, auditioning and being awarded places at schools in the United Kingdom and Europe, a Scholarship at the John Cranko School in Stuttgart, Germany was offered and accepted.
 During her two years at the school, Kristyn was trained in the Vaganova method with teachers, Alex Ursuliak, Ute Mitreuter, Sarah Abendroth and Peter Pestov.

-Kristyn’s dance career commenced performing and touring with The Stuttgart Ballet Company in Swan Lake, La Bayadère and Taming of the Shrew.
+Kristyn’s dance career commenced performing and touring with The Stuttgart Ballet Company in Swan Lake.
 She then accepted soloist contracts in Germany at Theatre Nordhausen, Staatstheater Kassel.
 Theater Vorpommern and Mainfrankentheater Wuerzburg dancing leading roles as Black Swan, Sugar Plum Fairy and the Ballerina in Petruschka.

 After 10 years performing in Germany, Kristyn was accepted by audition into the Professional Dancers’ Teaching Diploma at the Royal Academy of Dance headquarters in London obtaining her Professional Teachers’ status.